ConorReynolds/botc-script-tool/README.md

 You can change the name and author of the script on the top left.

-The sidebar, which you can open using the button in the middle-right of the viewport, lets you view all of the characters (including customs if you’ve imported any) in one list and filter them by their name and type.
+The sidebar on the right, which you can open using the button in the middle-right of the viewport, lets you view all of the characters (including customs if you’ve imported any) in one list and filter them by their name and type.

+The sidebar on the left (similar button) opens the recent files tab, where the most recent 15 files that you were working on will appear.

-You can undo up to ten previous changes with Ctrl+Z. (There is no redo feature yet.)
+You can undo/redo up to ten previous changes in the currently focused script with Ctrl+Z / Ctrl+Shift+Z on Windows/Linux, or Cmd+Z / Cmd+Shift+Z on Mac.

 Importing directly from [bloodstar](https://www.bloodstar.xyz/) is supported.
 Characters are added in the order they appear on the script and are not SAO